Understanding the Impact of Evaluation Metrics in Kinetic Models for Consensus-based Segmentation

 The numerical approximation of Boltzmann-type equations has been deeply investigated in the recent decades, see e.g. \cite{DP2014,PR}.
 The approximation of this class of equations is particularly challenging due to the curse of dimensionality brought up by the multidimensional integral of the collision operator, and the presence of multiple scales.
 Furthermore, the preservation of relevant physical quantities are essential for a correct description of the underlying physical problem \cite{PZ}.

 In view of its computational efficiency, in the following we will adopt a DSMC approach.
 Indeed the computational cost of this method is $O(N)$ where $N$ is the number of particles.
 Next, we describe the DSMC method based on a Nanbu-Bavosky scheme \cite{PR}.
-We begin by randomly selecting $N/2$ pairs of particles and making them evolve following the binary scheme presented in \ref{bi.scheme}.
-We consider a time interval $[0,T]$ which we divide in $N_{t}$ intervals of size $\Delta t=\epsilon$.
+We begin by randomly selecting $N/2$ pairs of particles and making them evolve following the binary scheme presented in \eqref{bi.scheme}.
+We consider a time interval $[0,T]$ which we divide in $N_{t}$ intervals of size $\Delta t>0$.
+The DSMC approach for the introduced kinetic equation is based on a first order forward time discretization.
+In the following we will always consider the case $\Delta t= \epsilon>0$ such that all the particles are going to interact, see \cite{PR} for more details.
 We introduce the stochastic rounding of a positive real number x as:

 where $\lfloor x \rfloor$ is the integer part of $x$.
 The random variable $\eta$ is sampled from a 2D Gaussian Distribution centered at zero and a diagonal covariance matrix.